 A basic statistics course applicable to education, business and the hard sciences.
-Topics covered include descriptive statistics, the normal, binomial, F-, and

-Chi-squared distributions and hypothesis testing.
+Topics covered include descriptive statistics, the normal, binomial, F-, and Chisquared distributions and hypothesis testing.
 Optional topics might include additional non-parametric tests and ANOVA.
 TI-83 graphing calculator or Microsoft Excel will be required.

-Mth 271 Calculus I
+Mth 271 Calculus I (Lecture 5, Lab 1)

 Study of differential and integral calculus with applications.
 Students are expected to have a graphing calculator.
 Emphasis is placed on using calculus to solve problems.
 Lab time is included in the schedule.
-Prerequisite: Mth 251 or consent of division chair.

-Mth 272 Calculus II
+Mth 272 Calculus II (Lecture 5, Lab 1)